MOHAWK TOWPATH SCENIC BYWAY:

 Note; You can loop back on-road

-from here by turning right up Ferry Rd, then right along Riverview Rd and back
+from here by turning right up Ferry Rd, then right along Riverview Rd through

-travels alongside the river and up to the Vischer Ferry Power Plant.
-You
+as it travels alongside the river and up to the Vischer Ferry Power Plant.

-7 across the river is located here.
+7 across the river are located here.
 You can then loop back on-road by

 heading out Sugar Hill Rd, turning right on Riverview Rd, traveling through the